 These are just some of the reasons they will address.
 They share some great tips and tricks too.
 Click Play above to watch now ^

-Here’s another version that includes adding Tea Tree Oil with the baking soda in the final rinse.
-As you can see there are a number of different versions you can experiment with.
-If you have something tried and true, let us know in the comments or visit us on our Facebook Page with details and we will add to our post.
+Here’s another version from Young Living that suggests adding Tea Tree Oil with the baking soda in the final rinse.
+As you can see, there are a number of different ways you can experiment with.
+If you have something tried and true, visit us on our Facebook Page with details and we will add to our post.